rrwick/Filtlong/README.md

-# LongQC
+# Filtlong

-LongQC is a tool for distilling a large set of long reads to a smaller, higher quality subset.
+Filtlong is a tool for distilling a large set of long reads to a smaller, higher quality subset.
 It scores reads based on their length and quality to choose which to output.
 If an external reference is available, it can use that to more accurately assess read quality.